sizhuocindy-liu/math128a-matlab/README.md

 # math128a-matlab
-Selected projects, labs, and homework for Math 128A at UC Berkeley
+Selected projects, labs, and homework for Math 128A at UC Berkeley\
+-All assignments are written in MATLAB